| Implementation of the World Programme of Action concerning Disabled Persons

 Nations Childrens Fund (UNICEF) and the World Health Organization (WHO) are the

+principal implementing agents of these projects.
 30. Among the regional commissions the Economic and Social Commission for Western Asia

 (ESCWA) is placing special emphasis on promoting accessible environments and information